stackbit-projects/pointheads-91be9/_posts/2019-04-09-basic-rules-for-walking-in-the-mountains.md

 ---
 title: Introducing Point Heads
+excerpt: >-
-excerpt: 'What a wild year it was.
-After months of reading blogs,'
+  What a wild year it was.
+After months of reading blogs, listening to podcasts, building spreadsheets and making plans, we decided to dive into the "points and miles" game.
 date: '2020-01-01'
 content_img_path: images/1.jpg
 layout: post